AnnaVitali/WebXR-Three.js/README.md

 | event_set   | 4.2.1   |

 ## Cube Spawn
-This sample shows how three.js can be used to create a WebXR application for augmented reality.
+This sample shows how Three.js can be used to create a WebXR application for Augmented Reality.

-This example works only for Augmented Reality.
+It works only for Augmented Reality.

 You can find the example inside the directory `CubeSpawn`.